 In the back of his mind, Bradley was grooming himself for his grandfather’s business.
-After his grandfather’s death, he had spoken to his uncle, who was a serial entrepreneur, about the business.
-Bradley’s uncle saw the potential in his nephew, but wasn’t sure if it was something he would even be interested in.
+After his grandfather’s death, he spoke to his uncle, who was a serial entrepreneur, about the business.
+Bradley’s uncle saw the potential in his nephew but wasn’t sure if it was something he would even be interested in.
 Bradley ultimately spent his summers between business school learning the ins and outs of the family business.

-Part of the planning of the community entailed developing waste water resources because there was not a municipal water system to tap into in the area.
-Governors Club was the second non-discharge permit in the state of NC, which means that all of the waste water is treated to one-step below drinking water and used for irrigation on the golf course and common areas.
+Part of the planning of the community entailed developing wastewater resources because there was not municipal water system to tap into in the area.
+Governors Club was the second non-discharge permit in the state of NC, which means that all of the wastewater is treated to one step below drinking water and used for irrigation on the golf course and common areas.

-While working on the waste water system, Bradley met Steve Levitas, a former deputy secretary of the N.C.
-Department of Environment, Health and Natural Resources and longtime environmental law attorney, and David McNelis, a beloved and renown environmental UNC-Chapel Hill faculty member and a property owner in Governors Club.
+While working on the wastewater system, Bradley met Steve Levitas, a former deputy secretary of the N.C.
+Department of Environment, Health and Natural Resources and longtime environmental law attorney, and David McNelis, a beloved and renowned environmental UNC-Chapel Hill faculty member and a property owner in Governors Club.
 Both men were members of the IE Board of Visitors.
 One day they invited Bradley to lunch and suggested he, too, join the board.

 “I liked what they were trying to do,” Bradley said.
 “For a population to grow and live, you’ve got to have a built environment and you need to understand how best to create that.”

-Bradley’s conviction that the environment and real estate development are not incompatible have led him to serve on an historical preservation board, as well.
+Bradley’s conviction that the environment and real estate development are not incompatible has led him to serve on a historical preservation board, as well.